scud3r1a/debian-packages/README.md

 ```

 Only woking with Ubuntu or Debian-like distributions
-Read "Install.sh" and "Configuration.sh" to learn more.
+Read "InstallStart.sh" and "Configuration.sh" to learn more.